Page Header Graphic

 • Begin his/her work plan in January of the year following selection.

-• Participate in periodic activities during the fellowship year and in subsequent years to build on individual and shared experiences, foster continued professional development, and stimulate potential collaboration among the Piper Fellow organizations.
+• Participate in periodic activities during the Fellowship year and in subsequent years to build on individual and shared experiences, foster continued professional development, and stimulate potential collaboration among the Piper Fellow organizations.

-*Each year the selection committee may choose to award a fellowship(s) to an Emerging Leader(s) whose organization has operated for five or more years.
+*Each year the selection committee may choose to award a Fellowship(s) to an Emerging Leader(s) whose organization has operated for five or more years.
 For consideration, the nonprofit leader must meet all candidate-specific requirements.